Adriatic Highway: Montenegrin section

 The road itself runs around the Bay of Kotor through Kotor, but through traffic uses the ferry connection across the Verige Strait between Herceg Novi and Tivat via the M-11 road.
-Verige bridge spanning the eponymous strait is planned to be built in the future, bypassing most of the bay.
+The Verige bridge, to span the eponymous strait, is planned to allow traffic to bypass most of the bay.

-The Montenegrin section, albeit as narrow as Croatian, still remains the only feasible route along the Adriatic coast.
-No littoral motorways are planned in Montenegro yet.
+The Montenegrin section, albeit as narrow as the Croatian section, still remains the only feasible route along the Adriatic coast.
+As yet, there are no plans for any motorways along the coast of Montenegro to replace it.

 There are three major roads from the Adriatic Highway to inland Montenegro – at Budva, via M-10 to Cetinje, at Petrovac, via M-2 to Virpazar and Podgorica, and at Sutomore, via the Sozina Tunnel (M-1.1), also to Virpazar and Podgorica.

 The road is the part of E65 and E80 European routes starting from Debeli Brijeg border crossing, and the European route E851 starting from Petrovac.
 At Sutomore, the E65 and E80 routes go to the north and leave the road via the Sozina Tunnel, while the E851 continues on the M-1 to Sukobin border crossing.